What does it really take to succeed in life?

 Do you think of what skills you need to pick up or to take a course that will help you advance your career?

-To get to the level of a high achiever, think long term and have an inner purpose.
+To get to the level of a high achiever, think long term and have a life purpose.

 Success breeds success.
 Success brings about a pleasurable feeling that is caused by a surge in dopamine, the pleasure neurotransmitter.